Background pattern

 Taking Briviact with alcohol

-• Do not use this medicine with alcohol.
+• It is not recommended to take this medicine with alcohol.

-• If you drink alcohol while taking Briviact, the negative effects of alcohol may increase.
+• If you drink alcohol while taking Briviact, the negative effects of alcohol may be increased.

-Women of childbearing ageshould discuss the use of contraceptives with their doctor.
+Women of childbearing potential should discuss the use of contraceptives with their doctor.

-Briviact is not recommended during pregnancy, as the effects of Briviact on pregnancy and the fetus are unknown.
+Briviact should not be taken during pregnancy unless your doctor has explicitly advised you to do so, as the effects of Briviact on pregnancy and the unborn child are not known.

-Do not breastfeed your baby while taking Briviact, as Briviact is excreted in breast milk.
+Briviact should not be taken during breast-feeding, as Briviact is excreted in breast milk.

-Do not stop treatment without consulting your doctor first.
-Stopping treatment may increase the number of your seizures and harm your baby.
+Do not stop treatment without first consulting your doctor.
+Stopping treatment may increase the number of seizures you have and harm your baby.

 • You may feel drowsy, dizzy or tired while taking Briviact.